branrickman/network_canvas_export_collator/README.md

-# network_canvas_export_collator
-Scripts to filter network canvas interview outputs for duplicates and combine results into easily imported combined csv files
+Input network canvas exports into the directory names "hopper" Output generated in "outhopper" directory